intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

    [tensorflow/models](https://github.com/tensorflow/models) repo that
    was cloned in step 3.

-   * Run benchmarking for latency (with `--batch-size 1` and `--checkpoint` with a path to the checkpoint file directory):
+   * Run benchmarking for latency (with `--batch-size 1`, `--checkpoint` with a path to the checkpoint file directory, and the `--data-location` is optional):
      ```
      python launch_benchmark.py \
          --precision fp32 \